Genivia/RE-flex/doc/index.md

 The `span()` method enlarges the text matched to span the entire line and returns the matching line as a 0-terminated `char*` string without the `\n`.

-The `line()` and `wline()` methods return the line as a (wide) string with the matched text as a substring.
+The `line()` and `wline()` methods return the entire line as a (wide) string with the matched text as a substring.
 These methods can be used to obtain the context of a match.

 @warning The methods `span()`, `line()`, and `wline()` invalidate the previous `text()`, `begin()`, and `end()` string pointers.
 Call these methods again to